MannyBinning/simply-fitness/README.md

 - [Heroku](https://dashboard.heroku.com/apps) / [GitHub](https://github.com/) for deployment.
 - [RandomKeyGen](https://randomkeygen.com/) to generate random keys.
 - [GoogleMaps](https://developers.google.com/maps/documentation/javascript/adding-a-google-map) was used for the location section.
+- [DavidLloyd](https://www.davidlloyd.co.uk/) to get content and ideas for this website.
+- [FaviconGenerator](https://favicon.io/favicon-generator/)to design the favicon made for this website.

 ________________________________